iamamutt/pandoc-apa/README.md

 ## Visual Studio Code

 Copy the `.vscode` and `pandoc` directories to where your main markdown file is located.
 Open the folder containing your markdown file as a vscode workspace.
 Press `Ctrl+Shift+B` to run the build task or press `F1` then type `task`, select "run task", then choose one of the Pandoc APA options.

 Instead of copying the pandoc-apa contents for each project, you can now create a workspace with multiple root folders in vs code.
-Just make a `.code-workspace` file where your main .md file is located with something like this, where the second path is pointing to the pandoc-apa directory:
+Make a `.code-workspace` file where your main .md file is located with something like this, where the second path is pointing to the pandoc-apa directory:

 ```
 {